Dentists Who Safely Remove Amalgam Fillings in Rockville and Burtonsville Maryland

 • Watch where it Goes – the story does not end here, and all the waste generated from removal of mercury fillings must be properly stored, sealed and disposed of according to the standards of the Occupational Health and Safety Administration (OSHA) agency.

-5 Reasons To Get Your Amalgam Fillings Removed:
+5 Reasons To Get Your Silver Metal Fillings Removed:

 Amalgam fillings are made of about 50% mercury and a 50% mix of tin, silver, and copper.
 Most of us had them placed when we were kids but now with more material options and the fillings breaking down the question is often, “When should I replace my amalgams”.
 All too often we wait too long and a root canal or extractions are our only options.